jvccerqueira/ABInbev_Challenge/README.md

 ## Instalation and Execution
 >[!NOTE]
 >This pipeline was developed in Linux so it will be better executed on UNIX based OS's, such as macOS and Linux Distributions.
-On Windows it is recommended to use WSL tool to run Ubuntu.
+On Windows it is recommended to use WSL with Ubuntu.

 >[!TIP]
 >Searching for Ubuntu on Microsoft Store you can download and access all Ubuntu feature inside windows, for example run a Ubuntu CLI, which will be the only tool we will need to proceed with instalation.

 > [!IMPORTANT]
-> Before proceed make sure that you have the following softwares installed on your system
+> Before proceed, make sure that you have the following softwares installed on your system
 > * Java JDK - Versions 8 or 11 are recommended
 > * Python 3